Advising Services Staff

 Nikki Terry joined the staff in July 2007 and serves as an Academic Counselor to engineering students in the Hajim School of Engineering & Applied Sciences.
 Her other responsibilities include serving as the Hajim Dean’s Office liaison to the Office of Undergraduate Admissions for engineering pre-college outreach & recruitment efforts, providing budgetary & programmatic support to engineering student professional societies, and promoting student engagement in programs that foster a communal spirit within the Hajim School (e.g., National Engineers Week activities).
 Nikki earned her BA in Health & Society at the University of Rochester.
 Soon thereafter, she began working as an Admissions adviser at SUNY College at Brockport, where she earned a B.S. in Political Science.
 She is currently working towards a Ph.D. in Educational Leadership at the Warner School.

 Catherine Schmied Towsley joined the CCAS staff in February 2011.
-She serves as Director of Health Professions Advising/Assistant Director of Academic Support and is a Nationally Certified Counselor.
+She serves as Director of Health Professions Advising/Assistant Director of Advising Services and is a Nationally Certified Counselor.
 Catherine works with students interested in Health Professions (including medicine), with anything from developing academic and career plans to applying to health professions graduate schools.
 She began her career as a School Counselor in Nashville Tennessee and then spent four years in the Career Center at University of Rochester before joining CCAS.
 She is the adviser for the Rochester Early Medical Scholars program.
 She received her B.S. from Cornell University, M.Ed. in Counseling and Human Development from Vanderbilt University, M.A. in English from Belmont University and is completing a Doctorate in Counselor Education at the Warner School.